jhnesk/serverbutton/README.md

 -----

 -	Replace bashscript with javascript
--	Preference dialog, where you can configure executables and types.
+-	Preference dialog, where you can configure executables and types
 -	Makefile to create installation file
+-	Extension for chrome

 License:
 --------